 Conversely, if your workplace mandates toned-down styling, then the staid Monarch or Air Force 1 in a tonal color will do the trick.
 Nike doesn’t sell dress shoe silhouettes, so you’ll have to look elsewhere.

 For what it’s worth, Nike owned the preppy Cole Haan brand until a decade ago, but both businesses have since parted ways.
 Interestingly, Cole Haan products still retain a lot of the Nike product signature.
 The Cole Haan Originalgrand is inspired by the Nike Lunaracer; we have a detailed review if you’re interested.

 (Related read: The most comfortable dress shoes for men)

 The upper is spacious and plush as well.
-The accommodating forefoot fit was a pleasant surprise when we first reviewed the shoe – the Invincible is a sleeved shoe, after all.
+Despite the sleeve and lack of optional widths, the accommodating forefoot will fit most foot profiles.
 The tongue and heel are quilted, and have a soft lining to enhance interior comfort.

-A thin insole and lack of lining mean that not much separates the foot from the comfortable ZoomX core.
-Our ultra-detailed review has all the good stuff.
+A thin insole and lasting means that not much separates the foot from the comfortable ZoomX core.

 Solereview recommends: Nike Air Monarch IV

 The Nike Air Monarch IV is the ultimate dad shoe.
 But hey, that’s not a bad thing.